Updated May 2022

-With summer here, and COVID restrictions loosening up, you may be planning for fun in the sun.
+With summer almost here, and COVID restrictions loosening up, you may be planning for fun in the sun.
 Being outdoors can be joyful, but remember that the ultraviolet (UV) rays in sunlight can cause several skin cancers, including the most deadly kind, melanoma.

 “Too much exposure to ultraviolet rays does lasting damage to your skin and increases your risk for skin cancer, no matter what your skin type is,” says Anna Nichols, M.D., Ph.D., a dermatologist at Sylvester Comprehensive Cancer Center.